 McClarty became one of the first 1500 people nationally to become a Certified Fund Raising Executive, a distinction earned only by those who meet rigorous standards in performance, knowledge and service.
 In the summer of 1996, he was given the prestigious Trailblazer in Philanthropy Award at the triennial convention of SDA development officers.

-He also wrote proposals for off-campus projects, voluntarily advised those who were raising funds for various projects, and became a leader in the local philanthropic community.
+He also wrote proposals for off-campus projects, voluntarily advising those who were raising funds for various projects and became a leader in the local philanthropic community.
 And he continued to make music, conducting the band at the Standifer Gap Church School for seven years, while his son, Stacey Jack, attended.
 On many occasions, he played duets with Stacey, who also played trumpet.
 As with his previous bands, the one at Standifer traveled widely and played for special events, including major league baseball games, and at colleges, prisons, civic activities, and two General Conference Sessions.

-McClarty's sudden death at the age of 59 from a massive heart attack in September 1997, following an early-morning jog, was a devastating blow to his family and to the university.
+McClarty's sudden death at the age of 59 from a massive heart attack in September 8, 1997, following an early-morning jog, was a devastating blow to his family and the university.
 The funeral service, attended by an overflow crowd, was moving and poignant, with heartfelt eulogies by his wife, Wilma, and his son, and a homily by the university President.
 The SAU orchestra and the organ, played by Judy Glass and Stacey Jack, provided music.

 The 1998 Southern Memories yearbook was dedicated to him.
 Described as an "Upbeat Band Director, Alumni Diplomat, Gifted Fund Raiser, Admirable Administrator, and Devoted husband, Father, and Friend," McClarty was given credit for helping bring about the construction of seven buildings on the campus, including the new music building.
 The dedication concluded with the following: